A scaling characterization of nc-rank via unbounded gradient flow: Introduction

 This relation (\ref{eqn:main}) is inspired by the duality theorem of the minimum gradient-norm of a geodesically convex function on a Hadamard manifold $M$, due to Hirai and Sakabe~\cite{HiraiSakabe2024FOCS}.
 They established that the infimum of the gradient norm of a lower-unbounded convex function $f: M \to \RR$ is equal to the supremum of the negative of the {\em recession function} $f^{\infty}$ of $f$, and that these infimum and supremum are attained by the unbounded gradient-flow curve of $f$ at infinity.
 In the operator scaling setting, the residual matrices $T_{g^{\dagger}{\cal A}h}(I) - I, T^*_{g^{\dagger}{\cal A}h}(I)-I$ of scaling $g^{\dagger}{\cal A}h$ can be interpreted as the (transported) gradient of a convex function $F$ on the product $P_n \times P_n$ of the manifold $P_n$ of positive definite matrices, where $F$ is a variant of the function in Theorem~\ref{thm:Gurvits}~(2).
 From this, they deduced a formula~\cite[Theorem 4.19]{HiraiSakabe2024FOCS} of the scalability limit with respect to the Frobenius norm, i.e., the minimum possible $\epsilon > 0$ in (\ref{eqn:epsilon}).

 Theorem~\ref{thm:main} is viewed as a trace-norm version, and is obtained by extending their gradient-flow approach.
 To capture estimates by the trace norm $\| \cdot \|_1$, we consider a general $GL_n$-invariant norm on symmetric space $P_n \simeq GL_n/U_n$, regard it as a Finsler manifold, and consider the ``gradient flow" of the function in Theorem~\ref{thm:Gurvits}~(2).
-However, the norm in our setting may be non-differentiable, and gradient flow cannot be defined directly.
+However, the norm in our setting may be non-differentiable, and the gradient flow cannot be defined directly.
 We then utilize a general framework~(Ambrosio, Gigli, and Savar\'e~\cite{AGS_GradientFlows}) of gradient flows in metric spaces, without differential structure, and establish a duality theorem (Theorem~\ref{thm:duality}) of the minimum gradient norm of a convex function on $P_n$ with respect to an invariant Finsler metric, which is placed as the second main result of this paper.
 Then, by adapting this duality, we obtain Theorem~\ref{thm:main}.
 Such an application of nondifferentiable gradient flows has never been seen before and is interesting in its own right.
 Discretizing this gradient flow to develop a new algorithm and analysis for nc-rank and operator scaling is an important future research.
+Generalizing the presented duality to more general Finsler spaces is also an interesting research; Berwald spaces may be candidates.

-In Section~\ref{sec:preliminaries}, we introduce necessary backgrounds on gradient flows in metric spaces and symmetric space $P_n \simeq GL_n/U_n$ endowed with an invariant Finsler metric.
-In Section~\ref{sec:duality}, we establish the duality theorem (Theorem~\ref{thm:duality}) of the minimum gradient norm of a convex function.
+In Section~\ref{sec:preliminaries}, we introduce necessary backgrounds on gradient flows in metric spaces and symmetric space $P_n$ endowed with an invariant Finsler metric.
+In Section~\ref{sec:duality}, we establish the duality theorem (Theorem~\ref{thm:duality}) of the minimum gradient-norm of a convex function.
 In Section~\ref{sec:proof}, we complete the proof of Theorem~\ref{thm:main}.